syncfusion-content/wpf-docs/wpf/TabControl/Arrange-tabs.md

 N> View [Sample](https://github.com/SyncfusionExamples/syncfusion-wpf-tabcontrolext-examples/tree/master/Samples/ArranageTabs) in GitHub

-## Switching between tab items

-This section explains how to switching between tab item in the [TabControl](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.TabControlExt.html).

-###  Navigate using mouse and keys interaction
+## Navigate using mouse and keys interaction

 You can navigate from one tab to any other tab by using the mouse click on the tab header.
 You also use the `Left-Arrow` and `Right-Arrow` key or `F2` key or `Ctrl + F2` key , to navigate the previous tab item or next tab item from the current tab item.

 ![Tab items selected by clicking the tab header](Tab-Item-Header_images/SelectItem.gif)

-### Navigate using scroll button
+## Navigate using scroll button

 If you add more tab items, then some tab headers are collapsed.
 If you navigate to the collapsed tab items, click the scroll button which is placed in the top-right corner of the tab header panel.
 You can auto visible or hide the scroll button by using the [TabScrollButtonVisibility](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.TabControlExt~TabScrollButtonVisibility.html) property value as `Auto` or `Hidden`.
 You can easily navigate to first or last or next or previous tab items by setting the [TabScrollStyle](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.TabControlExt~TabScrollStyle.html) property value as `Extended`, then it will show the `First`, `Last`, `Next`, `Previous` button options.
 The default value of the `TabScrollStyle` property is `Normal`.